cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Reducing the Temptation Dice Collection

-The temptation dice pool is reduced by 1d4 by resting for an hour and passing a successful Mind check with a TN of 5.
+The temptation dice collection is reduced by 1d4 by resting for an hour and passing a successful Mind check with a TN of 5.
 The test is made after resting.
 It represents the character calming down and regaining focus.

+One temptation dice is also removed from the collection if a 4 is rolled on on a check.

 ### Marks